ExpediaGroup/styx/docs/developer-guide/api-overview.md

 ### Eventual

-The `Eventual` class is an envelope for a value that is available some time in future.
+The `Eventual` class is an envelope for a value that will be available some time in the future.
 It represents a deferred value that becomes eventually available, and thus enables asynchronous operations in Styx.
 If `Eventual` appears as a method return type then that method is asynchronous.